mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 of each individual line.

-In some cases, we are even eager to prioritize safe interfaces over the general usability experience (e.g. getters of the underlying raw numerical value will always require a unit in which the value should be returned in, which results in more typing and is sometimes redundant).
+In some cases, we are even eager to prioritize safe interfaces over the general usability experience (e.g., getters of the underlying raw numerical value will always require a unit in which the value should be returned in, which results in more typing and is sometimes redundant).

 More information on this subject can be found in [Safety features].